-Note: We do not require precertification, preauthorization or concurrent review if you receive treatment outside the 50 United States, or when Medicare Part A and/or Part B or another group health insurance policy is the primary payer.
+Note: We do not require precertification, preauthorization or concurrent review when Medicare Part A and/or Part B or another group health insurance policy is the primary payer.
 Precertification, preauthorization and concurrent review is required, however, when Medicare or the other group health insurance policy stops paying benefits for any reason.

-Section 4.
-Your costs for covered services
+Section 4 Your costs for covered services